Pittsburgh Life Sciences Greenhouse

 Seed Round in 2006

-Applied Computational Technologies is a software development company that specializes in applications for the life sciences, particularly in radiation treatment planning for cancer therapy.
-With a significant number of cancer diagnoses in the United States, a large portion of patients undergo radiation treatment, highlighting the importance of effective planning tools.
-The company's flagship product, ProACTive, serves as a dose calculation engine that facilitates adaptive radiotherapy, enhancing the precision and effectiveness of cancer treatment.
-Through its innovative software solutions, Applied Computational Technologies aims to improve patient outcomes in the challenging field of oncology.
+Applied Computational Technologies is a software development company specializing in applications for the life sciences sector, particularly in radiation treatment planning for cancer therapy.
+The company has developed innovative software products, including ProACTive, a dose calculation engine designed to facilitate treatment planning for adaptive radiotherapy.
+With a significant number of cancer diagnoses in the United States, where a large percentage of patients undergo radiation therapy, Applied Computational Technologies aims to enhance the precision and effectiveness of cancer treatments through its advanced technological solutions.

 RedPath Integrated Pathology